Summary of quartz versus granite

-Why does granite seemed to be so much more popular than quartz?
+Why does quartz seem so much more popular than granite?

 The indoor air quality of your home

 There has been a lot of concern about the volatile organic compounds (VOCs) that may be present in either quartz or granite counters.
 Quartz countertops are comprised of approximately 90% quartz and 10% epoxy binder (resin) and acrylic.
 This means that most quartz tops have more VOCs than countertops made of granite.
 On the other hand, some granite slabs contain radon in very low levels.
-For the most part though, both of those countertops are considered safe for indoor use.
+But the truth is that both options are safe for indoor use.

 Adding to the value of your home

 Adding a stone countertop to your home will definitely increase its value.
-While there are a lot of renovations you can do that will not contribute to the overall home’s value, a good stone countertop will raise the price value.
-You can expect to get back the value of your purchase when you resell your house later on.
-Adding a new natural stone counter can also help your home sell faster.
+While there are a lot of renovations you can do that will not contribute to your homes value, a good stone countertop will have an impact on the bottom line.
+You can expect to get back the value of your purchase when you resell your house later on and adding a new counter can also help your home sell faster.

 The environmental impact

 If you’re looking for the friendliest environmental choice it’s coming from Cambria in the form of a quartz countertop.
-Most of their products are made in the United States, which helps to support the local economy while saving on fossil fuels that would be required for shipping from abroad.
-Their products are also Greenguard Certified, meaning that they do not have any type of impact on the air quality indoors.
-This company also recycles all of the water used during the manufacturing process.
+Most of their products are made in the United States, which helps to support the local economy while saving on fossil fuels that would be required to ship their products overseas.
+Their products are also Greenguard Certified, meaning that they do not have any type of impact on indoor air quality.
+Cambria also recycles all of the water used during the manufacturing process.

 When it comes down to it, there is a lot of energy being used for the manufacturing and excavating of both of these stone countertops.
 On the other side of the coin, however, they are both extremely durable and can last a lifetime when cared for properly.
 In this regard, they can be viewed as a sustainable countertop that can conceivably last the entire lifetime of the home.